Gustave Whitehead - a Short History

 Prof. Langley sent spies

-The first was a convicted fraudster named H.S.
-Le Cato from Philadelphia who, after first taking a ride in the aircraft, offered Whitehead a six-month contract to display it at Atlantic City.
-Two weeks later, it was loaded onto a railcar and shipped there.
+The first was H.S.
+Le Cato from Philadelphia who, after first watching the airplane fly, offered Whitehead a six-month contract to display it at Atlantic City.
+Day later it was loaded onto a railcar and shipped there.
 While at Atlantic City, the Smithsonian Institute sent two spies, Traylor (a clerk and Prof. Langley's personal secretary, below center) & Hodge (an ethnologist, below left), to examine the aircraft.
-Written instructions were issued by the Director, Pof.
-Langley’s assistant, Charles Manly (below, right) asking that measurements of Whitehead’s machine be made surreptitiously.
+Written instructions were issued by the Director, Prof. Langley’s assistant, Charles Manly (below, right) asking that measurements of Whitehead’s machine be made surreptitiously.

 The Wrights deny coming